Michigan Rock and Roll History

 Throughout 1960 and most of 1961 the Galaxies got a lot of gigs in Northern Michigan, Wisconsin, and Minnesota based on the fact of their being a national recording group.
 The problem was that they weren’t making much money and, with three members now married and with children on the way, the Galaxies came to an end in early 1962.

-Although there is only one surviving member, the Galaxies are fondly remembered in Ironwood to this day, and the band was voted into the Michigan Rock and Roll Legends Hall of Fame in 2017.
+Although there are no surviving members, The Galaxies are fondly remembered in Ironwood to this day.
+The band was voted into the Michigan Rock and Roll Legends Hall of Fame in 2017.